RachellGarell/second/README.md

 Random Commit 18: dl8RaYsEzMlthL76TMQX - Added some unique text at 21:15
 Random Commit 19: 9e7uIu4TWZEzYdILs8sW - Added some unique text at 17:36
 Random Commit 20: 4UpIn76A070jxZg0p8YY - Added some unique text at 18:05
+Random Commit 21: sXwstadnVBZ7twzfA4bY - Added some unique text at 19:12